-The University of Arizona College of Medicine, Division of Cardiology offers sub-specialty training in cardiac electrophysiology.
+The University of Arizona College of Medicine-Tucson, Division of Cardiology, offers sub-specialty training in Clinical Cardiac Electrophysiology.

-The cardiac EP fellowship is a two-year program devoted to clinical training and research under the direction of dedicated electrophysiology cardiology faculty.
+The Clinical Cardiac EP fellowship is a two-year program devoted to clinical training and research under the direction of dedicated electrophysiology cardiology faculty.
 The clinical rotations provide broad exposure to medical and interventional management for complex heart arrhythmias.

 Take a Virtual Tour of University of Arizona Health Sciences and Banner campuses.